3 of Our Favourite Branded Exhibition Stands

 1] The Hermès Exhibition Stand at Baselworld

 As much as we would love to say that this was our own, the task was given to architect Toyo Ito, to project lightness, peace, stability and ethereality!
 No mean feat.
-Toyo cleverly used the core brand values of Hermès, in particularly the special care taken to respect nature and naturalness in a now money based society.
+Toyo cleverly used the core brand values of Hermès, in particular the special care taken to respect nature and naturalness in a now money-based society.
 He used natural materials such as wood and natural-dyed textiles in order to harmonise with the spirit of Hermès.